then3rd/rad-badge/README.md

 The current platformio.ini is confiugred for the USBasp programmer but you can configure your own too.
 1. Open this project with VSCode, Click the PlatformIO (alien) button.
-2. Expand "attiny85-usbasp" -> "Platform" and click "Set Fuses".
+2. Expand `attiny85-usbasp` -> `Platform` and click `Set Fuses`.

 If your programmer is correctly connected, the fuses will have been set and you'll see no errors in the conosle.

 Alternatively `pio run --target fuses --environment attiny85-usbasp` may work

 Next we can build and write the code:
-1. Click "attiny85-usbasp"  -> "General" and click "Build".
+1. Click `attiny85-usbasp`  -> `General` then click `Build`.
 If there are no errors in the code, it will build.
-2. Click "Upload".
+2. Click `upload`.
 If the attiny is corrrectly connected the firmware will be written and validated.

 ## MIDI setup
 Midi songs can be converted to bytecode and flashed to the device.
-* Check out https://musicboxmaniacs.com/ for compatible midis `
+* Check out https://musicboxmaniacs.com/ for compatible midis

 To convert your song use the linux xxd utility:

 `xxd -i yoursong.midi > midi/yoursong.h`

-Next, modify the include line in `midiplay.h` to include your song
+Next, modify the include line in `midiplay.h` to include your song:

 `#include "midi/yoursong.h"`